sdretu/elaoin-website/_drafts/2013-08-18-Dynamic Range manipulation in music production.md

+---
+layout: post
-Dynamic Range manipulation in music production
+title:  "Dynamic Range manipulation in music production"

-August 18th, 2013 § Leave a Comment
+date:   2013-08-18 16:43:18 +0100
+tags: blog ableton coursera
+---

 I am following the Coursera class “Introduction to music production”.
 In this post, I’ll try to explain the concepts behind dynamic range manipulations in a musical post-production context, as part of the fourth week assessment.